ligato/docs/docs/tutorials/08_grpc-tutorial.md

 type Option func(*Client)
 ```

-**2. Define the App as a top-level plugin** - prepare the structure in the `/grpc/cmd/client/main.go` with all methods required to implement the plugin interface (as before).
+**2. Define the App as a top-level plugin** by preparing the structure in the `/grpc/cmd/client/main.go` file with all methods required to implement the plugin interface.
 For simplicity, the structure defines only our GRPC plugin.
 ```go
 package main